rhiot/rhiot/iot/readme.md

     ClientGpsCoordinates currentPosition = consumerTemplate.receiveBody("gps-bu353:current-position", ClientGpsCoordinates.class);

-`ClientGpsCoordinates` is prefixes with the `Client` to indicate that these coordinates has been created on the device, not on the server side of the IoT solution.
+`ClientGpsCoordinates` class name is prefixed with the `Client` to indicate that these coordinates have been created on the device, not on the server side of the IoT solution.

 #### Options